-Dual Enrollment also known as concurrent enrollment or dual credit allow students without a high school diploma or GED to enroll in courses for which college credit is offered.
-Accredited institutions and programs may participate in a Dual Enrollment agreement with another entity only if that entity is a participating school that is authorized to offer Dual Enrollment under its state statutes, policies, and regulations.
+Dual enrollment, also known as "concurrent enrollment" or "dual credit," allows students without a high school diploma or GED to enroll in courses for which college credit is offered.
+Accredited institutions and programs may participate in a Dual Enrollment Agreement with another entity only if that entity is a participating school that is authorized to offer dual enrollment under its state statutes, policies, and regulations.